Over 110 Years of Dedicated Service

 Reg Madison, Joe Schulte, Alver’s son-in-law Steve Haugen, John Person, and Cam Parker later joined the business.
 In 1995 Burgar Funeral Home added a crematorium as well as a side foyer and office.
 In 1998 the monument display area was also added.

-Burgar Funeral Home is currently operated by Bart Orr, Derek Robertson, Colin Yuha, Keri Vickers, Donell Nycholat, Barrie Fenby, Bob Hanrahan, Robert Lyslo, and Alvin Koehli.
+Burgar Funeral Home is currently operated by Bart Orr, Derek Robertson, Colin Yuha, Keri Vickers, Donell Nycholat, Barrie Fenby, Bob Hanrahan, Robert Lyslo, Alvin Koehli, Bill Schafer, Koreen Cyre, Wanita Toews, and Loya Steinwandt.
 All of us who have been involved with Burgar Funeral Home consider it a real privilege and honor to have served and guided the families of Camrose, Daysland and area for more than 110 years.